Nolan550/first-repo/README.md

 A Java program typically includes several components such as imports, classes, methods, and statements.
 Here is the basic structure of a simple Java program:

 a. **Package declaration(optional)**
 It can begin with a package declaration, which helps organize the code into different namespaces.
-This is optional and depends on how your code is structured in different directories. eg. package mypackage;
+This is optional and depends on how your code is structured in different directories. eg, package mypackage;

 b. **Import statements(optional)**
 You can import other classes or libraries that you need for your program.
-If you're using classes from Java's standard library or external libraries, you'll use the import keyword. eg. import java.util.Scanner;
+If you're using classes from Java's standard library or external libraries, you'll use the import keyword. eg, import java.util.Scanner;

 c. **Class declaration**
 The class is a blueprint for creating objects.
 The class name must match the filename (e.g., if the class is Main, the file must be named Main.java).